tetap/node-webgpu/README.md

 [Dawn](https://dawn.googlesource.com/dawn) is an implementation of [WebGPU](https://gpuweb.github.io/gpuweb/).
 It includes a node plugin and this repo builds that plugin.

+# Usage

+TDB

+Note: This package provides a WebGPU implementation it node.
+That said, if you are making a webpage and are considering using this for testing, you'd probably be better off using puppeteer.
+You can find an example of using puppeteer for testing WebGPU in [this repo](https://github.com/greggman/webgpu-debug-helper).

+This package is for WebGPU in node.
+It provides WebGPU in node.
+But it doesn't not provide integration with the web platform.
+For example, importing video via `HTMLVideoElement` or `VideoFrame`.
+It doesn't provide a way to copy an `HTMLImageElement` to a texture.
+It also doesn't provide a way to render to an `HTMLCanvasElement`.
+All of those only exist in the browser, not in node.

+I suspect you could provide many of those with polyfills without changing this repo but I have not looked into it.

+What you can do is render to textures and then read them back.
+You can also run compute shaders and read their results.

 # Updating

 This updates to the latest dawn and depot_tools